Student Charter

 What will happen to the appeal I filed with the Examination Appeals Board?

 You can read how the procedure works on the Examination Appeals Board website.
-In short, the Examination Appeals Board (EAB) will first examine whether the matter can be resolved amicably, which is called an attempt to reach an amicable settlement.
+In short, the Examination Appeals Board (EAB) will first examine whether the matter can be resolved amicably, which is called an attempt to reach.
 The EAB will forward a copy of the appeal to the person who has taken the decision contested by you and ask them, in consultation with all parties involved, to examine whether the case can still be settled.
 If not, the EAB will hear the case, after which a decision will be made.

 What can I do if I disagree with the decision by the Examination Appeals Board?